TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 - prerendering using an injected service will receive the server side version of that service, even if it is rendered WASM and is hydrated with WASM version of a service.
 - there is built in a lifecycle render stage with a provided first render flag that is likely to be useful.
 - the intention should be for prerender html to be as close to the hydrated version as possible so the screen does not flicker.
-- we dont have to prerender everything we can have loaders that wait until lifecycle stages that happen after prerender
+- we don't have to prerender everything we can have loaders that wait until lifecycle stages that happen after prerender
 - Anything *Async* that updates after initial render will not happen in NoJS because lifecycles top after rendering.
 - Prerendering will wait for async services before rendering so there can be a wait
 	- we can build a loader into the layout if its decided needed